apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 <preference name="windows-target-version" value="8.1" />
 ```

-Once you add this setting the `build` command will start producing Windows 8.1 and Windows Phone 8.1 packages.
+Once you add this setting, the `build` command will start producing Windows 8.1 and Windows Phone 8.1 packages.

 #### Overriding configuration with the --appx parameter